Set-OutlookSignatures/Set-OutlookSignatures/docs/CONTRIBUTING.md

 - How to handle group mailboxes?
   - When roaming is enabled, this creates a big mess because script runs overwrite each others results (think about \$CURRENTUSER[...]$ replacement variables)
 - How to detect roaming feature and enable the parameter only for these mailboxes?
 ## 2.3.
-New feature: Central signature deployment without client-side script
+Enhance central signature deployment without client-side execution of script
-- Sort of a server version of Set-OutlookSignatures, only possible for cloud mailboxes when roaming API is available
+Sort of a server version of Set-OutlookSignatures, only possible for cloud mailboxes when roaming API is available
-- Automate simulation mode by wrapping parallelization code around it (just as the CheckADConnectivity function does, with other timeouts)
+- Automate simulation mode by wrapping parallelization code around it - done (`.\sample code\SimulateAndDeploy.ps1`)
 - Is RTF export necessary in this scenario?
+Yes, because the script can be used to write to signature folders redirected to a network share.
-- Use simulation mode results to write to Graph with a service account
+- Use simulation mode results to write to Graph with a service account - done (`.\sample code\SimulateAndDeploy.ps1`)
-- What about group mailboxes?
+- Adopt script to Microsoft signature romaing API, when it eventually is publicly available
 # 3. Branches
 The default branch is named '`main`'.
 It contains the source of the latest stable release.